A Combinatorial Interpretation for the coefficients in the Kronecker Product $s_{(n-p,p)}\ast s_{\lambda}$

-In Section 1 we give preliminary definitions and set the notation used throughout the paper.
-In Section 2 we give a variation of the Remmel-Whitney \cite{rwy} algorithm for expanding the skew Schur function $s_{\l/\m}$.
+In Section~1 we give preliminary definitions and set the notation used throughout the paper.
+In Section~2 we give a variation of the Remmel--Whitney \cite{rwy} algorithm for expanding the skew Schur function $s_{\l/\m}$.
 We then use this algorithm to prove that the symmetric function $s_{\l/\a}s_{\a} -s_{\l/\b}s_{\b}$, where $\b=(\a_1-1,\a_2,\ldots, \a_{\ell(\a)})$, is Schur positive if and only if $\l_1\geq 2\a_1-1$.
-In Section 3 we define the Kronecker tableaux and give the combinatorial interpretation for $g_{(n-p,p),\l,\n}$.
+In Section~3 we define the Kronecker tableaux and give the combinatorial interpretation for $g_{(n-p,p),\l,\n}$.
 In the last section we apply our combinatorial rule to give characterizations for multiplicity free $s_{(n-p,p)} \ast s_{\l}$.
 We also give closed formulas for several special cases.
-For instance, we give a general formula for the coefficient of $s_{(n-t,t)}$ in the product $s_{(n-p,p)}\ast s_{\lambda}$ and show that these coefficients are unimodal for some special cases of $\lambda$. .1in
+For instance, we give a general formula for the coefficient of $s_{(n-t,t)}$ in the product $s_{(n-p,p)}\ast s_{\lambda}$ and show that these coefficients are unimodal for some special cases of $\lambda$.